potatolain/TravelPortals/Readme.txt

 Installation
 ------------

-Simply drop TravelPortals.jar and the TravelPortals folder into your plugins folder, restart the server, and you should be set to go!
+Simply drop TravelPortals.jarinto your plugins folder, restart the server, and you should be set to go!

 If you want to configure the plugin or use permissions, you will need to set these things up.
 See the next two sections for details on how to do this.